 Three major Kenyan television channels remained off the air Friday despite a high court order compelling the government to allow them to resume broadcasting.

 In what has been seen by many as media censorship, the government ordered private channels KTN, NTV and Citizen TV to be switched off Tuesday over coverage of a symbolic “swearing-in” of opposition leader Raila Odinga the same day.

-Before the ruling, the Interior Ministry had said the networks would remain dark while authorities investigate the "serious breach of security" after the stations aired footage of crowds gathering for the event.
+Before the court’s ruling, the Interior Ministry had said the stations will remain off air as officials investigate the “serious breach of security” after the stations aired footage of crowds gathering for the event.

 The authority will not turn on the stations until it receives the legal papers.
 But a court process server was detained as he tried to deliver the summons Friday morning, Omtatah claimed.